Digital Marketing Agency | SEO, Paid Social & PPC

 Microsoft did not explain what exactly the “SE” stands for, but it might as well be Simple Edition or Student Edition because that is the focus of SE.
 It’s a simplified version of Windows aimed at students in K-8 classrooms.

 In addition, on the surface, it looks just like the regular version of Windows 11.
 Unlike S Mode, it is not restricted to just Microsoft apps.
 It gives room for Students to use third-party browsers, Zoom, and other apps they might need on their devices.
-It is up to the school’s IT department to install whatever apps they need on it.
-Microsoft Windows 11 SE is optimized for Microsoft apps, but not restricted to them.

-You may also like New Windows 11 Bug Stopping System Applications from Running
+You may also like: New Windows 11 Bug Stopping System Applications from Running

 There are some functional changes made in Windows 11 SE compared to Windows 11 and they are pretty minor changes.
 Microsoft Edge will be able to use Chrome extensions by default—this is turned off in Windows 11.
 Apps always launch in full-screen mode and Snap Layouts have been simplified to just two side-by-side modes.
 The widget section has also been removed.